technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab1B.md

     ++**While that was a good start, I feel like it's missing important areas.
-Please add the following items to the existing list: testing and QA, training, communication, document and reporting, stakeholder analysis, project timeline, and risk assessment and mitigation.**++
+Please add the following items to the existing list: testing and QA, training, communication, document and reporting, stakeholder analysis, project timeline, and risk assessment and mitigation**.++

     ![](./media/image12.png)